sampsyo/cs6120/content/blog/2019-11-13-null-pointer-guards.md

 This project gives me a newfound appreciation for compilers writers.

 ## Extras
-When trying to debug certain programs, I found that certain variable were being optimized away, which was quite annoying.
+When trying to debug certain programs, I found that certain variables were being optimized away, which was quite annoying.
 In searching for a way to prevent this, I found [this great talk](https://www.youtube.com/watch?v=nXaxk27zwlk) by Chandler Carruth who discusses microbenchmarking of C++ code.
 He showed two special functions that